a2a cloud

 return {"dataset": dataset, "chart_type": chart_type}

-• Skill names and descriptions come from decorators.
+• Tool names and descriptions come from the agent contract.

-• Input and output schemas come from Python types.
+• Input and output schemas come from Python types or TypeScript/JS declarations.

 • Scopes and runtime policy travel with the contract.